 The Brisbane City Hall was rededicated on 6 April 2013 after a comprehensive restoration program to conserve its significant spaces and fabric, to rectify its structural, fire and life safety deficits and to re-equip it for its role as the focus for Brisbane’s civic, cultural, and social events.

 This major $30m project comprised the upgrading of services throughout the building to ensure compliance with contemporary standards.
 Works included improved egress, fire safety, power and new mechanical services plus a new underground archive and commercial kitchen.

 The Sydney Conservatorium is comprised of three elements - Verbrugghen Hall in the courtyard of the refurbished Greenway Stables building, the new terraced buildings surrounding this colonial centrepiece, and a dramatic three storey foyer linking old and new.

-Designed for Urbangrowth as part of a major Masterplan and mixed-use subdivision, the new building provides multi functional community facilities and public amenities.
+Designed for Urbangrowth NSW as part of a major Masterplan and mixed-use subdivision, the new building provides multi functional community facilities and public amenities.